DarushDev/node-rest-api/README.md

    or in **server.js** file you could simply replace **```config.dbUrl```** with your mongodb database url.

 2. Run **_nmp start_** command to start the server.
 3. Use **Postman** chrome extension to perform the CRUD operations such as GET, POST, PUT, DELETE.
+(Optional)